SystemsApproach/ops/monitor.rst

     counters hardwired into fixed-function network devices.
-Because Aether uses programmable switches as the foundation for its SDN-based switching fabric, it is able to use INT as a fourth type of telemetry data availble to help debug problems, optimize performance, and detect malicious attacks.
+Because Aether uses programmable switches as the foundation for its SDN-based switching fabric, it is able to use INT as a fourth type of telemetry data to help debug problems, optimize performance, and detect malicious attacks.
 We do not discuss INT in this chapter, but refer the reader to our companion SDN book for more information.*

 In addition to collecting various telemetry data, there is also an analysis step required to take advantage of it.
 This is an open ended